hsinyenwu/BMB_faculty_publications/README.md

 ## BMB faculty publications

-Please know that this code is not perfect and you might still have to do something manually.
+Please know that this code is not perfect, and you still have to do something manually.
 For example, some names have special coding e.g. Farr&#xe9 or Ru&#xdf.
 Also, some journal use all capital letters for artical names.
 Please fix those before publishing the resarch results.

 ### Code
 First load the library and the faculty names: